qiany21/ECE387_Embedded_System_Project/README.rst

 PCF8574T Port Expander
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The PCF8574 is an I2C bus to 8-bit parallel bus IO expander IC.
 The following board which is configured to be interfaced with 16×2 or 20×4 LCD Displays.
 The address pins are pulled HIGH(which simply means the address of the device is fixed to be 0x27.
 This is important!!!) and you do not have access to all the IO pins and the INT pin.
 The interface for this IC is I2C using SDA and SCL lines.
-For more information, please refer to https://www.electronicshub.org/interfacing-pcf8574-with-arduino/
+By I2C, The data is transmitted in the form of frame which is a bit sequence(The sequence is made up of start condition, address frame/data frame, and ACK message), and it is controlled by changing SDA and SCLK.
+For more information about PCF8574T, please refer to https://www.ti.com/lit/ds/symlink/pcf8574.pdf.
+For more information about I2C Communication Protocol, please refer to https://learn.sparkfun.com/tutorials/i2c/all

 .. image:: https://github.com/qiany21/ECE387_Midterm_Project/blob/main/pcf8574t.jpg